-No dividends were paid with respect to fiscal years 2006 through 2011, and we do not anticipate paying any dividends for the foreseeable future.
-In particular, under the terms of the New Debentures, we agreed not to pay cash dividends on any of our equity securities for the duration of the New Debentures.
-Thereafter, any declaration of dividends on our shares will depend upon, among other things, future earnings, if any, the operating and financial condition of our business, our capital requirements, general business conditions and such other factors as our Board of Directors deems relevant.
+No dividends were paid with respect to fiscal years 2006 through 2012, and we do not anticipate paying any dividends for the foreseeable future.
+In particular, under the terms of the New Debentures, we agreed not to pay cash dividends on any of our equity securities as long as any of the New Debentures remain outstanding.
+Thereafter, any declaration of dividends on our shares as well as the amount and payment will be determined by majority vote of the holders of our shares at an ordinary general meeting, following the recommendation of our Board of Directors.
+Such declaration will depend upon, among other things, future earnings, if any, the operating and financial condition of our business, our capital requirements, general business conditions and such other factors as our Board of Directors deems relevant in its recommendation to shareholders.

-Significant Changes as of April 26, 2012
+Significant Changes as of April 2, 2013